errajput/JavaScript_miniprojects/README.md

 "# JavaScript_miniprojects"
-"Making first Javascript form validator at 25 April and happy to code it."
+`Making first Javascript form validator at 25 April and happy to code it.`

+# form validator

+`doing validation using javascript`